DinosaurGameOnTelegram/DinosaurGame/README.md

 # DinosaurGame

-Dinosaur Game it is the game, that was well-known a few centuries ago..
+Dinosaur Game it is the game, that was well-known a few decades ago..

 <b>The main rule:</b>